 Radiation Hazards are the responsibility of the Area Radiation Protection Supervisors.
-The identities and locations of current post-holders can be obtained from your Departmental Safety Convener.
+The identities and locations of current post-holders can be obtained from your DSC.
+Students should be working with any radiation sources without prior approval from DSC, mae-safety@strath.ac.uk.